 The function of Lathe is to remove the metal in the form of chips from a piece of work by mounting the same rigidly on a machine spindle and revolving at the required speed and the cutting tool is fed against the work either longitudinally or crosswise to make the work to the required shape and size.

+So what are the Parts of a Lathe machine?
 A lathe machine tool consists of several parts like:

 - Compound rest